-As of 5 April 2021, Choices employed 359 people, of those 39 (11%) were men.
-This is a reduction of male employees who in the previous reportable period made up 13% of the workforce.
-The median gap remains at 0% but we have seen the mean pay gap expand to -2.9%.
-This can be explained by the fact that the number of men within the upper quartile pay band has reduced by more than 50%.
+As of 5 April 2022, Choices employed 424 people, of those 48 (11.3%) were men.
+This is a comparable proportion with the previous reporting period where men made up 11% of the workforce.
+The median gap remains at 0% but we have seen the mean pay gap expand slightly to -3.2%.
+This can be explained by the fact that the number of men within the lower quartile pay band has increased slightly.

-We are confident that men and women are paid equally for doing equivalent jobs across Choices and this is supported by no gender pay gap at the median and a small gender pay gap in favour of woman at the mean.
+We are confident that men and women are paid equally for doing equivalent jobs across Choices and this is supported by no gender pay gap at the median and a small gender pay gap in favour of women at the mean.